keyboard2769/nb-kosui/README.md

   [programmable logic controller](https://en.wikipedia.org/wiki/Programmable_logic_controller)
   instructions and devices like Timer, Stepper, Flicker, Pulse-Generator, etc.
-- all of these devices is supposed to run in a scan loop. so, thus, in processing, it is THE `draw()`.
+- all of these devices is supposed to run in a scan loop. so, thus, in processing, it is THE `draw()` loop.

 #### model
-- basically wrapper classes for processing.core.data,
-  and do some tedious file IO operations.
+- basically a bunch of wrapper classes for processing.core.data, handles some tedious file IO operations.
-- some data representation is rearranged for dealing with the two UI thread and out-warded read/write.
+- some data representation is rearranged for dealing with the two UI thread and outward read/write.

 #### utility
-- a bunch of singleton classes provides lots of all singing all dancing utility functions.
+- basically a bunch of singleton classes provides lots of all singing all dancing utility functions.
 - some of them is referred as a "manager" or "coordinator" for UI components, they might work only under the certain UI thread.